Features

 Willie Barrie

 William “Willie” Barrie had a massive impact on Canadian piping, particularly on the west coast Vancouver area.
 Up until his death in 2002, he was a tireless teacher of piobaireachd and one of the last direct links to the “Cameron” style of playing.
 A pupil of the great Robert Reid for many years, Barrie was only two generations of teaching removed from the famous Sandy Cameron, who taught John MacDougall Gillies, who in turn taught Reid.
-With his son, James, they produced Ancient Piobaireachd, two recordings of piobaireachd in the Cameron style, which remain some of the best examples of that approach to ceol mor.
+With his son, James, they produced Ancient Piobaireachd, two recordings of piobaireachd in the Cameron style that remain among the best examples of that approach to ceol mor.

 + William Barrie dies